-5.3.3 Forehand Volley
+c.
+Forehand Volley

-5.3.3.1 Athlete stands on his/her side of the table with another player (feeder) on the other side.
+Athlete stands on his/her side of the table with another player (feeder) on the other side.
 Using a total of five balls, the feeder tosses each ball to the athlete's forehand side.
 The athlete scores one point for hitting the ball back to the feeder's side of the table.
 The ball must hit the table to count as a point.
 The athlete scores five points for hitting into either service box.

-5.3.4 Backhand Volley
+d.
+Backhand Volley

+Same as forehand volley, except the feeder sends the ball to the athlete's backhand side.

+e.
+Serve

+The athlete shall serve five balls from the right side of the table and five balls from the left side of the table.
+A ball that lands in the correct service box will count as one point.

+f.
+Final Score

+A player's final score is determined by adding together the scores achieved in each of the five events which comprise the Individual Skills Contest.

+4. Unified Sports Doubles and Mixed Doubles

+- a) Each Unified Sports doubles team shall consist of one athlete and one partner. - b) Each team shall determine its own order of service.

+5. Target Serve

+The athlete shall serve five balls from the right side of the table and five balls from the left side of the table.
+A ball that lands in the correct service box will count as one point.

+6. Racket Bounce

-- 5.3.4.1 Same as forehand volley, except the feeder sends the ball to the athlete's backhand side. - 5.3.5 Serve - 5.3.5.1 The athlete shall serve five balls from the right side of the table and five balls from the left side of the table.
-A ball that lands in the correct service box will count as one point. - 5.3.6 Final Score - 5.3.6.1 A player's final score is determined by adding together the scores achieved in each of the five events which comprise the Individual Skills Contest. - 5.4 Unified Sports Doubles and Mixed Doubles - 5.4.1 Each Unified Sports doubles team shall consist of one athlete and one partner. - 5.4.2 Each team shall determine its own order of service. - 5.5 Target Serve - 5.5.1 The athlete shall serve five balls from the right side of the table and five balls from the left side of the table.
-A ball that lands in the correct service box will count as one point. - 5.6 Racket Bounce - 5.6.1 Using the racket, the athlete attempts to hit the ball upwards into the air as many times as possible during a 30-second time limit. - 5.6.2 If the athlete loses control of the ball, the official may hand him/her another ball and continue the count. - 5.6.3 The athlete is given two 30-second rounds.
+- a.
+Using the racket, the athlete attempts to hit the ball upwards into the air as many times as possible during a 30-second time limit. - b.
+If the athlete loses control of the ball, the official may hand him/her another ball and continue the count. - c.
+The athlete is given two 30-second rounds.
 The highest score from either of the two rounds shall be recorded.

-5.7 Return Shot
+7. Return Shot

-- 5.7.1 The athlete stands on one side of the table with the official, who is acting as a feeder, positioned on the opposite side. - 5.7.2 The feeder tosses the ball to the athlete's forehand side. - 5.7.3 One point is awarded to the athlete if he/she successfully returns the ball to the feeder's side of the table.
+- a.
+The athlete stands on one side of the table with the official, who is acting as a feeder, positioned on the opposite side. - b.
+The feeder tosses the ball to the athlete's forehand side. - c.
+One point is awarded to the athlete if he/she successfully returns the ball to the feeder's side of the table.
 The ball must hit the table in order for a point to count.
-If the ball hits the net and falls back onto the athlete's side of the table, no point is given. - 5.7.4 The athlete is awarded five points for returning the ball into either service box.
-In this instance, the athlete does not receive the additional one point that is usually awarded when the ball hits the feeder's side of the table. - 5.7.5 The athlete attempts to return a total of five balls. - 5.7.6 The maximum score that can be achieved is 25 points.
+If the ball hits the net and falls back onto the athlete's side of the table, no point is given. - d.
+The athlete is awarded five points for returning the ball into either service box.
+In this instance, the athlete does not receive the additional one point that is usually awarded when the ball hits the feeder's side of the table. - e.
+The athlete attempts to return a total of five balls. - f.
+The maximum score that can be achieved is 25 points.